 This collection statement sets out how we collect, hold, use and disclose personal information to carry out functions required by law.

-Personal information means information and/or opinion about an identified individual (or an individual who is reasonably identifiable).
+Personal information means information or opinion about an identified individual (or an individual who is reasonably identifiable).

-If you do not provide us with your personal information, there may be some limitations to progressing the matter you notify us about (refer here for more information).
+If you do not provide us with your personal information, there may be some limitations to progressing the matter you notify us about (refer to the How to Submit a concern page for more information).

-The personal information you provide in the form:
+The personal information you provide when making a notification:

 We may disclose the personal information you provide to: